The 10 Building Components usually Inspected

 - What is the condition of the roof?
 Are there signs of past or ongoing leaks?

-- Is the electrical panel properly wired; are there any special safety concerns?
+- Is the electrical; are there any special safety concerns?

 - Do the observed insulation levels appear to be adequate?